djeendebak/ForcedMountain/ThunderStore/README.md

 - Add messages to show the amount of mountains shrines in the map
 - Add a scanner to the portal to find the remaining mountain shrines
 - Add an on screen counter for the mountain shrines
+- Add a config option to auto activate all srhines

 ## Current known bugs
 -